-Split Path Test Definition:
+Split Path Testing

 A split path test refers to where an A/Bn test changes multiple sequential pages rather than just a single page.
 This tends to be used for multi-step registration forms, checkout forms and wizards.